How we test record players and turntables

 Should I buy it?

 Every test we do to answer the questions above are used to create a final score for each record player we review.
-We know some factors are more important than others though, so we give each one a weighting depending on their importance.
+We know some factors are more important than others though, so we give each one a weighting depending on its importance.

 - 60% sound quality